Barre/privaxy/README.md

 ### Using a pre-built binary

-Pre-built binaries for Macos and Linux (x86_64) are provided on [github releases](https://github.com/Barre/privaxy/releases).
+Pre-built binaries for MacOS, Linux (x86_64) and Windows are provided on [Github releases](https://github.com/Barre/privaxy/releases).

 ### Using the rust toolchain